ekafyi/gatsby-theme-web-monetization/README.md

 </IfWebMonetized>
 ```

-This component comes from [react-web-monetization](https://github.com/sharafian/react-web-monetization), which this theme uses as dependency.
-As such, all components from the library is available for you to import without you having to install the package on your site.
+This component comes from [react-web-monetization](https://github.com/sharafian/react-web-monetization), a package this theme uses as dependency.
+Because of the way Gatsby themes work, all components from react-web-monetization are available for you to import without you having to manually install it on your site.

 ### Using in MDX